Tips for Avoiding Weather-Related Home Insurance Claims

 • Discuss specific claim questions with your agent and claims adjuster.

-• Stay in contact with your adjuster and keep up with requested documentation, deadlines, and any other requirements.
+• Stay in contact with your adjuster and keep up with requested documentation, deadlines, and other requirements.

-Preparing your home for potential severe weather in Virginia can save you money and the stress of a claim.
+Preparing your home and car for potential severe weather in Virginia can save you money and the stress of a claim.
 If you do have a claim, rest assured we will work to make your experience as seamless as possible.
+For tips on what to do if you have storm damage to your property or car, check out our blog article on what to do if you have damage from severe weather.

 THE NORTHERN NECK INSURANCE INTEGRITY PROMISE We pledge to provide straight talk and good counsel from our NNINS Virginia insurance experts through our blog.
 While we hope you find this to be a helpful source of information, it does not replace the guidance of a licensed insurance professional, nor does it modify the terms of your Northern Neck Insurance policy in any way.
 All insurance products are governed by the terms in the applicable insurance policy.